WretchX/it-skills-test/README.md

 ![image](https://github.com/user-attachments/assets/ab4f5941-cf5a-4563-a73b-6c07a56c022e)

-This IT skills test relies on a 3 PCs.
+This IT skills test relies on 3 PCs.

 **PC1** - Where the main test is run from
-**PC2** - Where the fake scam popup is run, and where the file is shared from
+**PC2** - Where the fake scam popup is run from, and where the file is shared from
 **PC3** - Any PC to get a bios version from

 ## Setting up PC1:
 0. Install AutoIt https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.zip
-    - IF at any point you get a VCRUNTIME140.dll error, just install these visual c++ redists:
+    - If at any point you get a VCRUNTIME140.dll error, just install these visual c++ redists:
         [x86: vc_redist.x86.exehttps://aka.ms/vs/16/release/vc_redist.x86.exe](https://aka.ms/vs/16/release/vc_redist.x86.exe)
         [x64: vc_redist.x64.exehttps://aka.ms/vs/16/release/vc_redist.x64.exe](https://aka.ms/vs/16/release/vc_redist.x64.exe)
 1. Install Google Chrome
 2. Ensure network sharing is turned on
 3. Right click "Test.au3" and "Run script"
-4. You will get a prompt to assign 3 values to a settings.ini file based on your environment
+4. You will get a prompt to assign 3 values to a settings.ini file based on your environment _(see "configuring settings" below for more info)_
 5. Save the .ini and test all queries and values before proceeding

 ## Setting up PC2: